MGSimard/nextgen-template/README.md

 ```

-**Extra:** When `emailAndPassword` isn't enabled, the `/sign-up/email` endpoint is still created.
-Though it does respond with an error stating that registration is disabled, I don't feel like it makes sense to include the endpoint to begin with if the feature itself is disabled entirely.
-A little bloat here and there stacks up to a lot of bloat down the line.
+**Extra:** Even when `emailAndPassword` is disabled, the `/sign-up/email` endpoint is still created.
+Though it responds with an error stating that registration is disabled, I don't feel it makes sense to include an endpoint if the feature is disabled entirely.
+Small amounts of bloat eventually adds up.

 ---

 </details>

 <details>
-<summary><b>Better Auth/Next.js issue: Clearing cache for protected routes after Sign In/Out.</b></summary>
+<summary><b>Better Auth/Next.js issue: Clearing cache for protected routes after Sign In/Out</b></summary>

 Usually this is fairly simple when running these methods purely on-server with libraries like Lucia which have better server-sided method documentation.
 However, Better Auth docs only recommends Sign In/Out methods using the client-side authClient function.